The following patent was granted by

 b) a plurality of first computers comprising:

-said first textual data are second textual data;
+translation of said first textual data are second

 i) a first database system,